ChrisZie/HugoSymphony/content/service/volunteerism/_index.md

     image: "images/process_deliver__small.jpg"
     imagealttext: Hand-Over
     subtext: Guides and Support
-    description: We transfer all administrative IDs and passwords to you and provide excellent user guides to help your staff take over the administrative tasks of making sure your Recruitment and Social Media profiles stay current after we hand them over.
+    description: We transfer all administrative IDs and passwords to you and provide excellent user guides to help your staff take over the administrative tasks of making sure your Recruitment Portals and Social Media profiles stay current after we hand them over.
 But that is not the end though as we will provide you with ongoing support and will assist with any questions or guidance you may seek in the future.
     description2: Deliverable - User Guides
 ---